-Oh me nerves: Supermarket Edition
+Oh Me Nerves: Supermarket Edition

 In the first of an ongoing series of posts, I’d like to share with you, dear reader (singular), what boils my blood, what grinds my gears, what gets my goat.
 Some may think I’m easy going but there are many things that get on my nerves.
 And this is one of them.